epsilon537/boxlambda/_drafts/dfx.markdown

     1 dirs, 3 files.
     ```

-13. At this point, the BoxLambda SoC still has *vs0_stub* equiped as the default module in the VS0 RP.
+13. At this point, the RM equipped in the VS0 RP is *vs0_stub*.
 Let's switch over to the *vs0_j1b* RM.
 Enter the following command on the CLI:

     ```
     > dfx_load_module vs0_j1b